swanson/swanson.github.com/_posts/2013-07-30-on-t-shaped-people.md

 When you work on something that is yours, when you have skin in the game, you suddenly become a perfectionist.
 Could I delegate some development work to another person?
 Sure, I *could*.
-But it is easier to just do it myself, that way it will be right and how I want it.
-I've been that guy so much; it's something I'm really trying to work on.
+But it is easier to just do it myself, that way it will be "right" and how I wanted it.
+I've been That Guy so much; it's something I'm really trying to work on.

 And when I did delegate some non-programming stuff, it didn't go much better.